Let's talk about test... Frank Paymans

 Do you have anything to say in conclusion?

-What I want to say above all is that although I have started Testersuite , I am obviously not doing this alone.
-I am truly grateful to the Testersuite team I have the privilege of working with.
+What I want to say above all is that I may have started Testersuite but obviously I am not doing this alone.
+The Testersuite Team I get to work with I am truly grateful.
 We fight together and make a difference together.

 It is so cool to work together and expand.
 It's a journey and it just has to be a cool journey.
 Growing is not just about making money.
 It's mostly about making an impact and being relevant.